 Leadership and experience are necessary to run a successful organization.
 The Ballet Conservatory is exceptional in that it is a two-tiered non-profit ballet academy and pre-professional company.
-Our faculty and staff have exceptional knowledge in the non-profit and arts community, and are committed to providing each student with the necessary tools and education to achieve their dancing goals.
+Our faculty and staff have exceptional knowledge in the non-profit and arts community, and are committed to providing each student with the necessary tools and education to achieve their artistic goals.

 Elysia Petru Hulings

 Elysia Petru Hulings is currently the Executive Director of The Ballet Conservatory of South Texas, the only nonprofit ballet academy and pre-professional company in San Antonio.
 Elysia’s career has paired a passion for the arts with a commitment to public service.
 She started early, holding a company position with the only professional ballet company in San Antonio at the age of 14.

 Elysia later pursued a degree in Fine Arts from the University of Texas at San Antonio, which included more than a year studying art restoration at the Lorenzo de Medici School of Art in Florence, Italy.
 After school, Elysia served as Executive Director of the Texas Burn Survivor Society, a nonprofit that helps provide treatment and care to burn survivors.
 Elysia then left San Antonio with her now-husband and moved to Washington, D.C., where Elysia served as a finance consultant for multiple elected leaders and policy development organizations, including the New Democratic Coalition, Senator Joseph Biden (D-DE), and Senator Daniel Inouye (D-HI).
 After several years in Washington, Elysia and her husband moved to Del Rio, Texas, where Elysia served as the Marketing and Sponsorship Director for Laughlin A.F.B.
 She also started her own ballet company, Border Ballet, through which she produced community ballet productions and worked with young dancers across west Texas.